turingschool/curriculum/source/projects/paramorse.markdown

 ### Iteration 2: Decoding a Known Letter

-Before we start encoding big message we'd better prove that we can decode letters correctly.
+Before we start encoding big messages we'd better prove that we can decode single letters correctly.

 ```ruby